etn-ccis/blui-react-native-workflows/login-workflow/README.md

 # Integration
 You have two options for using this package in your application.
 You can manually integrate the package into an existing project, or you can start a project using the `/example` project provided in the package.

-To integrate the package into an existing project, read our [New Project Integration ](./docs/new-project-integration.md) instructions.
+To integrate the package into an existing project, read our [Existing Project Integration ](./docs/existing-project-integration.md) instructions.
 Even if you are starting from scratch, it may be useful for you to refer to the example project while getting started.

 To use the example project as a starting point, read our [Sample Project Integration ](./docs/sample-project-integration.md) instructions.